GoodnessJames/simple_shell/README.md

 Custom Shell Description
 The custom shell we created allows command input, execution, and effective error management for invalid commands.
 The custom shell when invoked display a prompt ready to accept input from the user and after execution, the prompt is displayed again.
 The custom shell command interface supports error handling, built-in commands, logical operators, and variable replacement.

+HOW TO INVOKE THE CUSTOM SHELL
+The shell is invoked with the following steps:
+1. Compile: Compile all the source codes written for the shell program by ruuning this command: gcc -Wall -Werror -pedantic -std=gnu89 *.c -o hsh
+2. Execute: